-Ingredients3 h servings 469 cals
+Ingredients3 h servings 469

 - Blend parsley, eggs, Worcestershire sauce, basil leaves, garlic, kosher salt, black pepper, and Italian seasoning in a food processor until herbs are finely chopped.